 I really seem to have fallen in Ostkurve’s favour.
 Next time round, Ryon again ends up in the sandpit on the outside of the curve.
 And this time he looses enough time to let me sweep by.

 With still about half the race to go, Hockenheim suddenly turns into a very lonely place.
 Griffiths and Ryon are over ten seconds behind.
 None of them looks able to get back to me.
 Vydra is about 30 seconds ahead, and even some fast laps do not reduce that gap.

 It is just me, the thumping of the six cylinders behind and a crowd of dead still silent green witnesses, flanking the track like a forest.
 This is when Hockenheim starts to gently cast its worse spell over car and driver; the monotony of those long straights sucking you into the slightest loss of concentration.
 Have you brake just a tad late for Ostkurve or the Stadium-entry.
-And then mercilessly throw you into the sandpits, spinning and bouncing.
+To then mercilessly throw one into the sandpits, spinning and bouncing.

 Into the trees

 Losing heaps of time at best.
 Or ending the car’s life against a wall at worse.

 Janik and Lacina are indulging in frantic crazed out madness.
 Jumping kerbstones.
 Sliding their asses.
 Throwing up big clouds of sand.
 They seem unable to get enough of it.
 Janik is slipstreaming alongside Lacina on almost every straight now.
 But then meets the man who brakes absolutely latest of them all.

 They are preparing themselves for the nuthouse.
 Janik goes ahead under braking for Clark.
 But it is now Lacina who has the advantage of being towed around the track.
 And barely two turns later, in Agip, Martin comes flying past.
 Janik wants to tuck in behind the RSM Marko car but is a tad impatient.
 Both cars touch.
 Luckily without much harm done.